sechmachine727/RussianRoulette/README.md

 - Added option to retry in single_player.
 - Get a line when entering player's name.

-V3.0: The Definitive Edition
+V3.0: The Definitive Edition:

--Fixed some typos
+- Fixed some typos
--Added dialogues (R16 so be careful)
+- Added dialogues (R16 so be careful)